 PUC Announces Appointments to Consumer Advisory Council

 HARRISBURG – The Pennsylvania Public Utility Commission (PUC) today announced a series of appointments to its Consumer Advisory Council (CAC), which provides input to the PUC on issues important to utility customers.
-Members of the CAC will serve two-year terms, from July 1, 2017, through June 30, 2019.
+Members of the CAC will serve through June 30, 2021.

 Chad Quinn, of Lawrence County, is Chief Executive Officer of Pittsburgh-based Dollar Energy Fund, which works to improve the quality of life for households experiencing hardships by providing utility assistance and other services that lead to self-sufficiency.

 Joseph E. Toner III, Chairman of the Uwclan Township Board of Supervisors and President of the Chester County Association of Township Officials.

 The Consumer Advisory Council advises the PUC Commissioners on matters related to the protection of consumer interests under the jurisdiction of the PUC.
 Council meetings are held bimonthly and are open to the public.
 Members serve without compensation.

 The Pennsylvania Public Utility Commission balances the needs of consumers and utilities; ensures safe and reliable utility service at reasonable rates; protects the public interest; educates consumers to make independent and informed utility choices; furthers economic development; and fosters new technologies and competitive markets in an environmentally sound manner.

 For recent news releases and video of select Commission proceedings or more information about the PUC, visit our website at www.puc.pa.gov.
 Follow the PUC on Twitter – @PA_PUC for all things utility.
 “Like” Pennsylvania Public Utility Commission on Facebook for easy access to information on utility issues.

 P.O.
 Box 3265, Harrisburg, PA 17105-3265